Jumper (2008 film): Box office

 The film was released on February 14, 2008 in the United States and Canada, in the hopes of pulling in business on Valentine's Day.
 The film was targeted at an audience of both males and females below the age of 25.
 Jumper grossed $27.3 million on 4,600 screens in 3,428 theaters from Friday to Sunday, ranking first for the weekend at the box office.
 In its first weekend, the film set the record for the largest February release in South Korea and had the first place position in 11 of the 30 markets it was released in.
 For the first two weekends of its release, the film maintained its number one position in international markets, while slipping to the second position in the United States to the release of Vantage Point.
 The film's worldwide gross is $221,231,186 with $80,172,128 from the box office in the United States and Canada and $142,059,058 from other territories.
 It was the 28th highest-grossing film worldwide for 2008.

 Soundtrack

 The score for the film was released on February 19, 2008, after the film's release in theaters.
 The tracks were all written by John Powell.
-It marks as the third collaboration between Liman and Powell, following The Bourne Identity (2002) and Mr. & Mrs. Smith (2005) after.
+It marks as the third collaboration between Liman and Powell, following The Bourne Identity (2002) and Mr. & Mrs. Smith (2005).
 The music was conducted by Brett Weymark and performed by the Sydney Symphony Orchestra.